 In this recipe, you saute the beans in lots of olive oil until they soften.
 Another way to tenderize fresh green beans is to boil them separately first and drain them in a strainer before using them.

-Greek Green Beans In Tomato Sauce (Fasolakia Ladera)
+Greek Green Beans Stew (Fasolakia Ladera)

-- 150 ml olive oil
+- 14 tablespoons extra virgin olive oil

-- 1 medium-sized onion minced
+- 1 medium-sized (140 grams) onion finely chopped

 - 3 garlic cloves chopped

-- 1 teaspoon tomato paste
+- 1 ½ teaspoon tomato paste

 - If using fresh green beans cut off the tips with a knife.
 By slowly cutting the tip any threads will come off together with it.
 Pull gently to remove it all.

 - If using frozen green beans add to a strainer, give them a rinse, and allow to thaw at room temperature.